Miss Cochrane

 -

 We will continue a book-based approach to the teaching of our English.
 Across the school, we have found that using a text as a stimulus for their writing brings much enthusiasm and gives them a purpose to what they write.
 Children will have a range of writing tasks both fiction and non-fiction.
+They will write in role of characters, write letters and diary entries, they will have opportunities to write stories, newspaper articles and non-chronological reports.
 In all lessons, children will be learning or consolidating skills in phonics, grammar, punctuation, reading and handwriting.
 For the first half of the Spring term we will be reading the book The Great Fire of London.
 It will teach the children about this historical event as well as linking to geography and teaching about London in different centuries and also the about the fire from different character perspectives.

 THEME